 Maine school system reports that 30% of school children are registered as below poverty level

 As our population grows and becomes more diverse, The Root Cellar continues to do what we have always done - build community.
-We stand as a gateway to mutually beneficial relationships, as a reflection of the Kingdom of God wear all are welcome.
-The Root Cellar are here to work together with neighborhood partners and volunteers from all over the State of Maine and the U.S. to continue to respond to the needs with dignity and hope.
+We stand as a gateway to mutually beneficial relationships, as a reflection of the Kingdom of God where all are welcome.
+The Root Cellar is here to work together with neighborhood partners and volunteers from all over the State of Maine and the U.S. to continue to respond to the needs with dignity and hope.